Military Poncho Shelter Configurations using Trekking Poles

 Use the poncho hood as an attachment point for the rear trekking pole.

-Attaching the rear guideline to the hood helps lift the poncho up.
-Providing more room in the interior of the shelter.
+Attaching the rear guideline to the hood helps lift the poncho, creating more space inside the shelter and improving overall comfort.

 Military Poncho Shelter Configurations Using Trekking Poles